Locations:

 What are vaginal fistula treatments?

-Treatment depends on the fistula type.
-Some small fistulas heal on their own with treatments like:
+Treatment depends on where the fistula is and the type.
+Some small fistulas heal on their own with conservative treatments like:

 • Antibiotics for infections or medications for inflammatory bowel disorders.

-• Temporary self-catheterization (clean intermittent catheterization) to drain your bladder while a vesicovaginal fistula heals.
+• Temporary catheterization to drain your bladder while a vesicovaginal fistula heals.

-• Ureteral stents (kidney stents) to keep your ureters open while a ureterovaginal fistula heals.
+• Ureteral stents to keep your ureters open while a ureterovaginal fistula heals.

-If your provider repairs a large fistula between your vagina and a digestive system organ, you may need a temporary ostomy:
+If your provider repairs a large fistula between your vagina and a digestive system organ like your rectum, you may need a temporary ostomy:

 1. A surgeon creates an opening (stoma) in your belly (abdomen).